xvnpw/xvnpw.github.io/content/posts/age-of-hate-and-fear.md

 I decided to write this post to be yet another reminder how current world is influencing our emotions and behavior.

 We live in an era where two powerful emotions - hate and fear - are amplified online.
 Algorithms reward outrage, and disinformation campaigns stoke panic.
 The result is a constant barrage of content designed to make us click, share, and worry.
-Here's a clearer look at the facts - and six simple ways you can fight back.
+Here's a clearer look at the facts - and some simple ways you can fight back.

 {{< figure src="https://xvnpw.github.io/aohaf-1.png" class="image-center" width=400 >}}